Integrative Physiology (IPHY)

 IPHY 4580 (3) Sleep Physiology

 Describes the physiology, neurobiology, and functions of sleep and circadian rhythms; explains the impact of sleep and circadian rhythms, as well as sleep and circadian disruptions and disorders on immune, endocrine, thermoregulatory, cardiovascular, respiratory, and neural systems; examines changes in sleep and circadian rhythms across the life span.
 The integrative nature of sleep and circadian rhythms in normal physiological and cognitive functions and their importance in health and disease processes will be emphasized.
-Department enforced prerequisite: completion of statistics course or equivalent.
+All registration restrictions will be strictly enforced by the department.

 Equivalent - Duplicate Degree Credit Not Granted: IPHY 5580